skulumani/thesis-gwu/README.md

 This is an extension/modification of a template created for the [University of Michigan](http://www-personal.umich.edu/~dalle/codes/thesis-umich/) by Derek Dalle.
 I've made some modifications and updates to replace out of date packages, and comply with GWU guidelines.

-## Usage

-This is still in development so it's prone to breakage/issues at any time.

-**Use at your own risk** :exclamation:

 ## License